32. Quantum physics

 Earlier in this textbook, we discussed atomic models.
 From Democritus to Thomson to Rutherford, we learned how each of the atomic models came to be, and what experimental evidence led to changes in how we understand atoms over the past several centuries.

 While these spectra have been observed since the early 1800s, it was not until 1885 that Johann Balmer discovered a simple empirical formula that correctly calculated the visible wavelengths from the frequencies observed in the spectrum of hydrogen.
-(Hydrogen, being the simplest atom, has an emission spectrum with fewer lines and more order than any other elemental atom.)
+(Hydrogen, the simplest atom, has an emission spectrum with fewer lines and more order than any other elemental atom.)
 The series of visible lines later became known as the Balmer series in his honor.
 Although Balmer did not know why his formula worked, his formula was able to correctly predict the existence of other spectral lines (in the non-visible region of the electromagnetic spectrum) that were yet to be observed.

 It was generally believed that atomic spectra were clues to the structure of atoms in much the same way that particular resonant frequencies are related to a musical instrument.